day0market/pyalgotrader/docs/cta_backtester.md

             return

         if start >= end:
-            print("Parameter optimization must be less than the starting point of the end point") return
+            print(" parameter optimization must be less than the starting point of the end point ") return

         if step <= 0:
-            print("Parameter optimization step must be greater than0") return
+            print(" parameter optimization step must be greater than 0") return

         value = start